US 395 Study

 Your feedback on this proposal is important

-While the Open House has already occurred, your feedback is always welcome.
+While the Open Houses have already occurred, your feedback is always welcome.
 Please contact the study team:

 Eastern Region WSDOT